mikekeith52/AllStatesForecast/user_guide.md

       - 'test_set_ape' : list - the absolute percentage error for each period from the forecasted training set figures, evaluated with the actual test set figures
       - 'fitted_values' : list - the model's fitted values, when available. if not available, None
   - in self.mape (dict), a key is added as the model name and the Mean Absolute Percent Error as the value
+    - only mape is created by default, but other error metrics can be created with the create_error_metric() method
   - in self.forecasts (dict), a key is added as the model name and a list of forecasted figures as the value
   - in self.feature_importance (dict), a key is added to the dictionary as the model name and the value is a dataframe that gives some info about the features' prediction power
     - if it is an sklearn model, it will be permutation feature importance from the eli5 package (https://eli5.readthedocs.io/en/latest/blackbox/permutation_importance.html)